mawyss/scion/doc/protocols/scion-header.rst

 Cryptographic Primitives
 ------------------------

+.. _CASA: ./casa.rst

 In EPIC, hosts and ASes need to agree on what implementation of the MAC they want to use.
 Different ASes may not necessarily agree on one globally fixed MAC algorithm however.
-EPIC therefore leverages CASA (Cryptographic Agility for SCION ASes), where each AS promotes the supported MAC algorithm in the beacons.
+EPIC therefore leverages CASA_ (Cryptographic Agility for SCION ASes), where each AS promotes the supported MAC algorithm in the beacons.
 This way the border routers are still very efficient, as they do only have to support the MAC specified by their AS.
 The source hosts know the required